New de Sitter solutions of 10d type IIB supergravity: List of de Sitter solutions

 \section{List of de Sitter solutions}

 We give in this appendix the explicit list of 17 de Sitter solutions found in this work, and discussed in section \ref{sec:dSsol}.
+The numerical values displayed correspond to quantities in units of $2\pi l_s$, as explained around \eqref{adim}.
 To ease the use of these solutions, e.g.~to manipulate them in Mathematica, we hide the dependence on $g_s$ and the indices of the components are put inside square brackets: $T_{10}[I]$ stands for $g_s\, T_{10}^I$, $F_1[a]$ for $g_s\, F_{1\, a}$, $F_3[a,b,c]$ for $g_s\, F_{3\, abc}$, $H[a,b,c]$ for $H_{abc}$ and $f[a,b,c]$ for $\f{a}{bc}$.
 The values are rounded to 5 significant digits (if less are displayed this means that the following digits are zero in the rounded value), except for the interesting solutions 10, 12, 14, 15, 16, 17, which are displayed with 16 digits.
 Only the non-vanishing variables are given.
 For each solution, we also provide the values of $\Rc_4$ and $\Rc_6$, the 4 eigenvalues of the mass matrix $g^{ik}H_{kj}$ for the 4-field potential $V(\rho, \tau, \sun, \sde)$, and the tachyonic eigenvector $\vec{v}$ associated to the negative eigenvalue (see section \ref{sec:stabana}). \\ \\